Duncannon Lifeboat Station: History

 In 1869, the RNLI established a new lifeboat station at Duncannon, at the entrance to Waterford Harbour.
 The lifeboat was thought to be ideally located, as there was sufficient local fishermen to crew the boat, and steamers were usually readily available, should the lifeboat require a tow.
 It also had a good road network, and the lifeboat could be easily transported over the Hook peninsula to Fethard-on-Sea should the need arise.
 A boathouse was constructed on a site near the pier, granted by the War Office.

 The Malcomson Bros. of London and Waterford, transported the lifeboat and carriage to Waterford free of charge, on board one of their steamers.
 The 33-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, arrived in the city on 20 September 1886, and was paraded through the streets to the Quay.
-A naming ceremony took place, where the lifeboat was named Richard and Anne Warner by Jane Loftus, Marchioness of Ely.
+A naming ceremony took place, where the lifeboat was named Richard and Anne by Jane Loftus, Marchioness of Ely.

 The lifeboat and carriage was funded from the bequest of £250 of the late Mrs Anne and Miss Elizabeth Sophia Warner, and named in memory of the late (Rev.) Richard and Anne Warner.

-At 09:00 on the 19 January 1875, the Duncannon lifeboat Richard and Anne Warner was called to the aid of the brig Vittorioso G of Italy, driven ashore on Selskar Rocks in Bannow Bay, whilst on passage from Cardiff to Constantinople.
+At 09:00 on the 19 January 1875, the Duncannon lifeboat Richard and Anne was called to the aid of the brig Vittorioso G of Italy, driven ashore on Selskar Rocks in Bannow Bay, whilst on passage from Cardiff to Constantinople.
 The lifeboat first had to be transported the 10 km to Fethard strand, and it was 12:00 noon before she was launched.
 In view of a large crowd, and after 2 hours hard rowing, all 9 crew of the Vittorioso G were landed ashore.

 When the Duncannon lifeboat was launched at 13:15 on the 3 March 1881, the lifeboat was unable to make headway due to the strong wind and tide, and needed the assistance of the steam-tug Resolute from Waterford.
 The vessel was the brigantine Dayspring of Dublin, travelling to Waterford from Newcastle-upon-Tyne.
 They managed to rescue the Master, found clinging to some wreckage, but five crew had been lost when the Dayspring had broken up.

 The Duncannon lifeboat would once again be transported the 10 km to Fethard on 13 February 1884, when a telegram was received telling of a large four-masted ship, which had been driven onto Pollock Roacks in Fethard Bay in strong gale force winds.
 The vessel was the 2000 ton Earl Beaconsfield of Glasgow, on passage to San Francisco.
 With great difficulty, the lifeboat was launched, heading to the vessel which was four miles away, but was driven back ashore.
 With fresh crew, the lifeboat was launched again an hour later, and 33 men were rescued from the vessel and landed at Fethard.